Become a critical thinker and skillful filmmaker. Learn everything from scriptwriting to pre-production, production, and post-production techniques.

 - Attend the Sundance Ignite Program and other Sundance events in Utah, Los Angeles, and New York City.

-- Learn from outstanding guest speakers who visit campus, from presidents of studios and streaming companies to Academy Award-nominated writers to actors and filmmakers.
+- Learn from guest speakers, from presidents of studios and streaming companies to Academy Award-nominated individuals

 - Join the numerous Syracuse alumni now working in the entertainment business.